 RefugeeGPT is an informational tool designed to help you understand asylum and immigration processes.
 It does not provide legal advice and cannot replace consultation with a qualified immigration attorney.
 Immigration law is complex and highly individualized.
 Always verify critical information with official sources and consult with a qualified immigration attorney, USCIS officer, embassy official, or UNHCR representative before making any important decisions regarding your immigration status.

 The world is witnessing the largest displacement crisis in recorded history.
 According to the UNHCR's 2024 Global Trends Report, over 110 million people have been forcibly displaced from their homes.
-This staggering figure represents more than 1 in every 73 people on Earth.
-This includes refugees, asylum seekers, and internally displaced persons fleeing conflict, persecution, violence, and human rights violations.
-The scale of this crisis has doubled in just the past decade, driven by protracted conflicts in Syria, Afghanistan, Ukraine, Sudan, and Myanmar, alongside emerging humanitarian emergencies across Africa and Latin America.
+This staggering figure includes refugees, asylum seekers, and internally displaced persons fleeing conflict, persecution, violence, and human rights violations.

 One of the most significant yet underrecognized barriers facing refugees and asylum seekers is the sheer difficulty of accessing reliable, comprehensible information about their rights and the processes they must navigate.
-Immigration and asylum law is notoriously complex.
-Even experienced attorneys spend years mastering its intricacies.
-For individuals fleeing persecution, often arriving in a new country with limited resources and language barriers, this complexity becomes an insurmountable obstacle.
+Immigration and asylum law is notoriously complex, and even experienced attorneys spend years mastering its intricacies.

-Official government websites like USCIS and UNHCR contain thousands of pages of documentation, but this information is often scattered across dozens of different portals, written in dense legal language, and rarely available in the languages spoken by those who need it most.
-Critical details about deadlines, required documentation, eligibility criteria, and procedural steps are buried in PDFs and form instructions that assume a level of legal literacy most people simply don't possess.
+Official government websites like USCIS and UNHCR contain thousands of pages of documentation, but this information is often scattered across dozens of portals, written in dense legal language, and rarely available in the languages spoken by the people who need it most.

 For Asylum Seekers: